HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 - accessedservice.php ==finished==
 - codeviewerService.php ==finished==
 - contribution_loginbox_service.php: WORK PAUSED due to the current non-functional state of this service
-- contributedservice.php: _Ongoing research to find out if this service is needed_
+- contributionservice.php: WORK PAUSED due to the current non-functional state of this service
 - courseedservice.php ==finished==
 - diagramservice.php __WORK PAUSED for development of microservices.
 Will continue when the service is fixed (group 1 is working on this)__
 - duggaedservice.php ==finished==